LSU-UE4/UE5-Level-Design/camera-mechanics/README.md

 ##### `Step 15.`\|`SUU&G`| :large_blue_diamond: :small_orange_diamond:

-Commit and push your changes to GitHub and we will move on to setting up a new level to do some prepatory work before we can commence gray blocking.
+Commit and push your changes in GitHub Desktop and we will move on to setting up a new level to do some prepatory work before we can commence gray blocking.

 ![commit and push changes to github](images/CommitChangesToGitHub.jpg)